grafana/agent/docs/sources/flow/reference/components/loki.process.md

 [2023-01-18 17:42:29] "GET /hello HTTP/1.1" 200 -
 ```

-As we can see, all 'blocks' that form log entries of separate web requests
+All 'blocks' that form log entries of separate web requests start with a
-start with a timestamp in square brackets.
-The stage detects this with the
+timestamp in square brackets.
+The stage detects this with the regular
-regular expression in `firstline` to collapse all lines of the traceback into a
+expression in `firstline` to collapse all lines of the traceback into a single
-single block and thus a single Loki log entry.
+block and thus a single Loki log entry.

 ## Exported fields